it-innovation/sam/doc/configuration.rst

    any invocations of other objects called from this one will be grouped using the same context name.

-.. function:: initialInvocation(?Object, ?Invocation)
+.. function:: initialInvocation(Ref object, String invocation)

    Similar to the three argument form, but marks all methods as active.

-.. function:: phase(?Phase)
+.. function:: phase(String phase)

    `phase("Setup")` will be a fact during the setup phase, and `phase("Test")` during the testing phase.